trailheadapps/easy-spaces-lwc/README.md

 See this [blog post](https://developer.salesforce.com/blogs/2018/06/announcing-the-easy-spaces-app.html) for more detail about custom flow navigation and dynamic flow interviews.

-These components used as Lightning Flow screens also use a convention in the markup of their meta files, to help developers better track how properties are being used by flow interviews.
+These components used as Salesforce Flow screens also use a convention in the markup of their meta files, to help developers better track how properties are being used by flow interviews.
 See the [reservationHelperForm](./es-space-mgmt/main/default/lwc/reservationHelperForm/reservationHelperForm.js-meta.xml) and [spaceDesignForm](./es-space-mgmt/main/default/lwc/spaceDesignForm/spaceDesignForm.js-meta.xml) component meta files for examples.

 ### Object-Agnostic Design